tharindu432/tharindu432/README.md

 <!-- Introduction -->
 <h1 align="center">Hi there! 👋</h1>
+<h2 align="center">I'm Tharindu Ruwanpathirana 😉 </h2>

-<p align="center">I'm Tharindu Ruwanpathirana, an IT undergraduate student at the University of Moratuwa.
+<p align="center">I am IT undergraduate student at the University of Moratuwa.
 I am a curious and creative individual who is passionate about problem-solving and technology.</p>

 <!-- Skills -->
 <h2 align="center">🚀 Skills</h2>